My body feels tight, and my muscles are sore from sitting hunched over my computer as I write.

-Imagine your symbol also as you go through the actions of your day.
-This increases the chance that your intention will expand and positively affect other aspects of your life as well.
+Imagine your symbol as you go through the actions of your day.
+This increases the chance that your intention will expand and positively affect other aspects of your life, as well.

-Check in with yourself at the end of the day and see how well you’ve done.
+Check in with yourself at the end of the day to see how well you’ve done.

-Celebrate your successes and use periodic check-ins.
-Consider creating a ritual where you check in with yourself in the morning and before sleep, at the same time imagining your symbol and repeating your affirmation (#9).
+Celebrate your successes, and use periodic check-ins.
+Consider creating a ritual where you check in with yourself in the morning and before sleep, at the same time imagining your symbol and repeating your affirmation.

 This can help you keep your momentum going and help you find new ways to fine-tune the way you are integrating your intention into your life.

-Our intuition, however, is the key to setting intentions and making them successful.
+Our intuition is the key to setting intentions and making them successful.

 As you go through all these steps, experiment and discover ideas that work for you.
 Remember, you have within you the wisdom and positive energy that is always striving to help you create whatever is in your highest good.